What’s a single girl to do when marriage takes too long?

-I was content to wait; be about my Fathers business and not focus on relationships like they were everything.
+I was content to wait; be about my heavenly Fathers business and not focus on relationships like they were everything.

 Until February came along and the parade began.
 A girl can coast along, just fine, all year long, until someone rams the delicate button at the wrong time.

 Valentine’s and other lovey-dovey seasons can be hard if you are trusting God for a mate and it seems like He took the long route.

-It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears to be hooking up, and you haven’t been out on a date for months, years even.
+It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears seems to have a boyfriend, and you haven’t been out on a date for months, maybe years.

-If you are single and feeling ” I want to get married but I’m single “ I am sure you have heard it all – from “be content in your season” to “marriage is not everything.”
+If you are single and feeling ” I want to get married but I’m single “ I am sure you have heard it all.
+From “be content in your season” to “marriage is not everything.”

-For the most part, people mean well when they say these things, but the lines can feel old – especially when coming from married folk.
+For the most part, people mean well when they say these things, but the lines can feel old very quickly – especially when they are coming from married folk!

 So today, I don’t want to offer platitudes or any of that because what you are feeling is valid and I cannot fix it.
 But I do want to invite you to a different outlook.

-Sometimes what we need is little shift in perspective, a little manna to take us through today, as we wait on God for tomorrow.
+Sometimes what we need is little shift in perspective, a little “manna” to take us through this moment, as we wait on God for tomorrow.

-If you are struggling with your still single status, questioning, wondering how to stay on the “narrow road,” consider the following;
+If you are struggling with your still single status, questioning, wondering how to stay on the “narrow road,” consider the following thoughts:

 1. Godliness is not for the faint of heart.